 What is Subrogation?

 You may have been told that you need to pay a portion of your settlement award back to your health insurance carrier.
 This is generally true, and a failure to do so can result in fines, denial of coverage, and a loss of insurance.
 Therefore, subrogation is an area to take very seriously, or you may find yourself on the wrong end of a lawsuit.

 The amount of repayment depends on a number of variables, and should be negotiated carefully to avoid overpaying.
 Subrogation is a complex, yet important area of law where lawyers can make a big difference in the amount of your personal injury recovery.

 There are numerous factors that impact the amount of a car accident settlement.
-Determining factors for an Ohio auto insurance lawyer include:
+Determining factors for a Cincinnati auto insurance lawyer include:

 • The extent to which you were at fault—you can be compensated for a car accident even if you were partially at fault, however, assuming partial fault will cause a reduction in compensation.